What is the O-Shot?

 Does the treatment hurt?

-Patients usually find that the O-Shot is not painful.
-Lidocaine is used both topically and as an injection (near, but not into the clitoris) to numb the vaginal lining and the clitoris.
-Most patients find that the blood draw from your arm (which must be done in order to obtain the PRP for the O-Shot) is the most uncomfortable part.
+Although it is difficult to believe, the O-Shot is painless.
+Lidocaine is used topically to numb the first lidocaine injection (near, but not into the clitoris) which then completely numbs the PRP injections.
+Most patients find that the blood draw from your arm (which must be done in order to obtain the PRP for the O-Shot) is the most uncomfortable part of the procedure.